Gets or sets the exit code of the process.

 If the Main method returns void, you can use this property to set the exit code that will be returned to the calling environment.
 If Main does not return void, this property is ignored.
 The initial value of this property is zero.

-The following example displays its own exit code.
+The following code example displays its own exit code.